leon4rd/test/README.md

-## I burned 2000 calories today, I left my food in the oven for too long.
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.